vmware-tanzu/velero/site/docs/main/restic.md

 **RancherOS**

-Update the host path for volumes from `/var/lib/kubelet/pods` to `/opt/rke/var/lib/kubelet/pods`.
+Update the host path for volumes in the restic DaemonSet in the Velero namespace from `/var/lib/kubelet/pods` to `/opt/rke/var/lib/kubelet/pods`.

 ```yaml
 hostPath: